z-maria-cloud/request-info/README.md

 # Request Info

-I use this tool to inspect all the headers contained in an HTTP request.

-## Usage

-Visiting the project's root will neatly display all the headers.
+Visiting the project's root will neatly display all the request headers.

 Since the project is responsive, it will also work on phones.